What Are Considered Part-Time Hours in California?

 American workers are the backbone of this country.

-Employees spend hours working over a burning hot grill, waiting tables, working on assembly lines, delivering packages in time for the holidays, nurturing other workers’ children until it’s time to go home—and a multitude of other tasks required to keep our economy going.
+Employees spend hours working over a burning hot grill, waiting tables, working on assembly lines, delivering packages in time for the holidays, and a multitude of other tasks required to keep our economy going.

 And despite all this, they are frequently taken advantage of by greedy companies.